ionos-deploy-now/documentation/content/blog/multi-deployments.md

 Philipp collaborated with the Deploy Now engineering team.
 They co-created a multi-deployment feature to meet cobra's specific needs.
 The team created a UX and technical concept, which Philipp validated, and then developed it.
 Afterward, cobra's team provided QA testing of the release candidate.

 With the help of Deploy Now, cobra successfully launched their events portal.

-“Bringing in a new instance from our side is a matter of two clicks now, allowing our client to be up and running in no time”, confirms Philipp.
+> “Bringing in a new instance from our side is a matter of two clicks now, allowing our client to be up and running in no time.”
+> -- <cite>Philipp Kreis, CTO at cobra</cite>

 ## Multi deployments in action